CharafeddineMechalikh/PureEdgeSim/README.md

 ## Why it is named "Pure"EdgeSim  (Pure Edge Computing Simulator)

 Although fog and edge computing are usually referred to as the same paradigm, the main difference between them is their locations.
-In the pure edge computing (which this simulator is named after), edge nodes are deployed in the edge devices themselves following peer-to-peer architecture [1].
+In the pure edge computing (which this simulator is named after), edge nodes are deployed in the edge devices themselves following peer-to-peer architecture.
 Therefore, it provides even lower latency than fog computing, while in fog computing, the fog nodes are deployed on servers, mini-clouds, etc. following a client-server architecture (D’Angelo, M. 2016).
 That is why the PureEdgeSim is named so.

 ## 2. PureEdgeSim Architecture